YiweiHou/LargePNet-for-fluorescence-image-restoration/README.md

 # LargePNet-for-fluorescence-image-restoration

-This is the supplementary code repository of the article "LargePNet: Large-view statistics aggregation enables finer restoration of fluorescence images"
+This is the supplementary code repository of the article "Pushing the limits of fluorescence imaging with a restoration neural network aggregating large-view statistics"

 It contains a general fluorescence image resotration model LargePNet, and its extended verions.